elenderg/PAL-1000/instruções de compilação.md

 `To index a global:`
 `If the compiler's abort flag is set, exit.`
 `If the global is nil, exit.`
-`If the global's name is in the global index, abort with "'" then the global's name then "' is a duplicate global variable." and the global's locus; exit.`
+`If the global's name is in the global index, abort with "_'_" then the global's name then "_' is a duplicate global variable._" and the global's locus; exit.`
 `Index the global given the global's name and the global index.`

-92. There's a bit of redundancy here because global variables can include implied, "inline" type defintions.
+92. There's a bit of redundancy here because global variables can include implied, "_inline_" type defintions.
 So this guy should look somewhat familiar:

 `To scan a global given a rider (has or have):`
 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
-`Put "~inline " then the global's name then " type" into a name.` `Put the name then "s" into a plural name.`
+`Put "_~inline "_ then the global's name then "_ type_" into a name.`
+`Put the name then "_s_" into a plural name.`
-`Add a type to the types given the name and the plural name and "record" and the global's locus.` `Index the type.`
+`Add a type to the types given the name and the plural name and "_record_" and the global's locus.` `Index the type.`
 `Put the type's name into the global's type name.` `Scan the type's fields given the rider.`
-`If the rider's token is not the period byte, abort with "Your punctuation is bad here." and the rider; exit.` `Move the rider (compiler rules).`
+`If the rider's token is not the period byte, abort with "_Your punctuation is bad here._" and the rider; exit.` `Move the rider (compiler rules).`
 `Index the global.`